 There is no limit to how old you can be to learn how to fly.
 As long as you pass the relevant medical exams you can get your pilots licence.
 If you have been declared medically unfit, you will not be able to start training for your pilots licence.

-It is difficult to give an exact amount, but if the PPL is completed in the minimum hours required by law and all the exams are passed on the first attempt, the cost will be approximately R75,000 (excluding medical exams and club fees).
+It is difficult to give an exact amount, but if the PPL is completed in the minimum hours required by law and all the exams are passed on the first attempt, the cost will be approximately R97 000.00 including all your study material and ground school.
+For a more detailed costing breakdown, please contact our office.

 Once you are a qualified Private Pilot you will need to fly 3 hours a month as the pilot in command.
 If you do not own your own aircraft, our flight school does have a hire to fly facility where a pilot can hire an aircraft on an hourly basis.